 In Patara there lived a certain poor man who had three daughters, but had run up such debts that there was only one thing left to him to do: to sell his daughters to a brothel.
 When Nicholas learned of this, he went and threw money through the open window of their bedroom on three nights for them.
 Their father was not only able to pay off his debts, but had enough left for dowries for all three.
 With the gratitude of his home town, Nicholas then chose to leave for the Holy Land.

 On his way back from Palestine, Nicholas was named a bishop in the town of Myra.
 Previously, before Nicholas arrived, an angel had appeared in Myra and declared that the first man who entered the church on the morning of the second day would be named to the bishopric.
 At first, Nicholas suffered for his Christian beliefs, because Christians were being persecuted by the ruling of Emperor Diocletsian.
 Nicholas was imprisoned and spent a period in exile on pain of death.
 Not until Emperor Constantine in 313 was the practice of Christianity permitted.

 Nicholas then returned home, where he became famous as a bishop for his zealous defense and advancing of Christianity.
 His other holy deeds include his assistance to sailors (in Czech he is patron saint of sailors) and fishermen who fell into the sea in distress, his resurrection of three wrongfully condemned soldiers and murdered men.
 Nicholas also ensured the people had enough food in times of famine when he miraculously multiplied the grain so they had enough bread, and he defended widows, children and all those persecuted and mistreated.

 In the Czech Republic, 124 churches have been consecrated to SV.
-Mikulas (Saint Nicholas), among the most famous and most significant being the St. Nicholas Church in the Mala Strana section of Prague, which is one of the most priceless of all Czech baroque buildings.
+Mikulas (Saint Nicholas), among the most famous and most significant being the St. Nicholas Church in the Mala Strana in Prague, which is one of the most priceless of all Czech Baroque buildings.